All categories

 Moore's Law

-The observation that the number of transistors in a dense integrated circuit doubles approximately every 18 months.
+The observation that the number of transistors in a dense integrated circuit doubles approximately every two years — an empirical trend that has held for decades and driven exponential growth in computing power.

 EverydayConcepts.io